ln-vortex/ln-vortex/README.md

 # LnVortex

-LnVortex is a tool to allow users to open lightning channels in a coinjoin when using [lnd](https://github.com/lightningnetwork/lnd) and [Core Lightning](https://github.com/ElementsProject/lightning)
+LnVortex is a tool to allow users to open lightning channels in a collaborative transaction when using [lnd](https://github.com/lightningnetwork/lnd) and [Core Lightning](https://github.com/ElementsProject/lightning)

 ## Compatibility

-LnVortex is compatible with `lnd` version v0.14.2-beta and core lightning version v0.10.2.
+LnVortex is compatible with `lnd` version v0.15.0-beta and core lightning version v0.10.2.

 ## Building from source